CARES Act FAQ

 CARES Act recipients must have demonstrated eligibility to participate in programs under Section 484 of the Higher Education Act (HEA), which is determined by the Free Application for Federal Student Aid (FAFSA).

 No. Under the CARES Act, funding is disbursed directly to YOU, the student!
 You'll be responsible for paying your tuition once you receive the funds.
-It's also important to note that any CARES awards issued to you may not cover full tuition balances.
+It's also important to note that any CARES awards issued to you may not cover your full tuition balance.
 If you have questions about your payment options, please contact Hawk Central.

 Columbia Basin College (CBC) has received funding under the CARES Act to provide Emergency Financial Aid Grants to students.
 CBC returned the signed Certification and Agreement to the Department and has used no less than 50% of funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.